 What does a spinning top candle mean?

-Example of spinning top candlestick
+Example of a spinning top candlestick

-The distinction between a spinning top candle and a Doji
+Differentiating between a spinning top candle and a Doji

 The limitations of spinning top candles